Aaron1011/travis-ci.github.com/docs/user/deployment/pypi.md

 ### Running commands before and after release

-Sometimes you want to run commands before or after releasing a gem.
+Sometimes you want to run commands before or after releasing a package.
 You can use the `before_deploy` and `after_deploy` stages for this.
 These will only be triggered if Travis CI is actually pushing a release.

     before_deploy: "echo 'ready?'"
     deploy: